char101/godoc-chm/README.md

 # godoc-chm

-Generates CHM documentation from godoc http server.
+This is a tool to generate CHM project files from do documentation hosted on a godoc HTTP server.

 ## Features

-* All packages, variables, constants, functions, and types shown hierarchically in the table of contents
+* All packages, variables, constants, functions, and types shown hierarchically in the table of contents.
-* All packages, variables, constants, functions, and types searchable in the index
+* All packages, variables, constants, functions, and types searchable in the index.

 ## Download

-An example CHM for go 1.10 can be downloaded from the releases tab.
+An example CHM can be downloaded from the [releases](https://github.com/char101/godoc-chm/releases) tab.

 ## Install